Covid-19 saw the nation pull together in a way that our generation has been lucky enough until now to never see before.

 What action should you take?

-- If you are a customer of Gladstone Brookes, download our V-Card.
+- If you are a customer of GB, download our V-Card.
 This will provide you with a list of authentic GB numbers and the lines that they are associated to.
+However, ensure that you update this regularly so that you have the latest version.

-- If you remain unsure, you can always call Gladstone Brookes back but ensure that you use the number on our V-card or website rather than relying on any number provided over the phone.
+- If you remain unsure, you can always call GB back but ensure that you use the number on our V-card or website rather than relying on any number provided over the phone.

 Action Fraud is the UK’s national reporting centre for fraud and cybercrime where you should report fraud if you have been scammed, defrauded or experienced cyber crime in England, Wales and Northern Ireland.